Length: SVL up to 101mm, with the tail being equal to or slightly longer than the body length

-Dorsal (upper) surface colours range from yellow/brown to dark brown; back covered with light to dark flecks which may be indistinct or very prominent.
-Flanks cream to yellow or brown, usually heavily mottled with black, particularly on the sides of the neck.
+They are characterised by their yellow/brown to dark brown dorsal (upper) surfaces, which are covered with light to dark flecks which may be indistinct or very prominent.
+Their flanks (sides) are cream/yellow or brown, and are usually heavily mottled with black, particularly on the sides of the neck.
 This typical flank pattern can also be reversed with a black background colour with pale mottling.
-Ventral (lower) surfaces: yellow to orange belly, usually unmarked or faintly marked; throat pale grey.
-Sides and top of tail sometimes have an orange hue.
+The ventral (lower) surfaces range from yellow to orange, and are usually unmarked or faintly marked; their throat is a pale grey.
+The tail can sometimes have an orange hue.
 The head is deep set with a short, blunt snout.
-A pale, black edged tear drop is present beneath each eye.
-Whitaker’s skink reach SVL (snout-vent-lengths) of 80-101mm.
-Males weigh up to 20g, and breeding females 25-26g (D. Keall, personal communication, October 18, 2016).
+A pale, black-edged teardrop is present beneath each eye.
+As with many Oligosoma species, their pattern may fade considerably with age (see image gallery).

-Estimations for captive animals range from 10 to 40+ years (D. Keall, personal communication, October 18, 2016).
+Individuals have been known to live over 46 years in captivity (D. Keall, personal communication, October 18, 2016).

 Ecology and habitat